Skip to content

 Side Effects of Kava Kava Extract:

-Kava Kava extract has been linked to severe liver problems and toxicity including hepatitis, cirrhosis, and liver failure leading even to death.
+Kava kava extract has been linked to severe liver problems and toxicity including hepatitis, cirrhosis, and liver failure leading even to death.
 Only take this supplement with your doctor’s supervision.

 Pregnant or breastfeeding women should not take kava.

-Additional side effects that have been associated with kava include allergic skin reactions, dizziness, drowsiness, restlessness, stomach upset, and tremors.
-It is important to note that a long-term, high dose use can cause flaky, dry, and yellowish discoloration of the skin, hair loss (alopecia), partial loss of hearing, and loss of appetite.
+Long-term, high dose use can cause flaky, dry, and yellowish discoloration of the skin, hair loss (alopecia), partial loss of hearing, and loss of appetite.

 Because of its alcohol-like effect, kava should not be taken before operating a car or other machinery.